Nedlands, Western Australia

 Nedlands is a western suburb of Perth, the capital city of Western Australia.
 It is a part of the local government areas of the City of Nedlands and the City of Perth.
 It is about 7 km from the Perth CBD via either Thomas Street or Mounts Bay Road.

+History

+Nedlands is believed to have been named after Edward "Ned" Bruce, the son of Colonel John Bruce who purchased 40 acre of land in the area in 1854.
+The property was originally known as "Ned's Land" which was later corrupted into "Nedlands".
+A number of streets in the suburb are named after members of the Bruce family.

 Features

 Nedlands is a mixed-character suburb.
 It contains: